 August

 African Summer Bash (Aug.
-2) – Save the date for Oasis International's annual summer festival at Dexter Field celebrating African culture.
+1) – Save the date for Oasis International's annual summer festival at Richardson Park celebrating African culture.

-Dominican Festival & Parade (Aug.
-10) – Celebrate Dominican culture and heritage with food, music, a parade and more at Roger Williams Park.
+Dominican Festival & Parade of Rhode Island (Aug.
+9) – Celebrate Dominican culture and heritage with food, music, a parade and more at Roger Williams Park.

 Washington County Fair (Aug.
 13–17) – Rhode Island's largest midway and agricultural event promotes rural heritage, serves as a venue for FFA and 4H to display projects, and provides affordable family entertainment.

 Pawtucket Arts Festival (Aug.
-29–Sept.
-7) – Celebrate the vibrant arts community in Pawtucket with two weeks of free arts events.
+29–30 & Sept.
+5–6) – Celebrate the vibrant arts community in Pawtucket with a wide variety of arts events for all ages, many of which are free.